 Get started for free

-Abstract API addresses the core weaknesses of traditional validation methods through live lookups against carrier data.
+Abstract API addresses the core weaknesses of traditional validation methods through a live lookup against carrier data that confirms a number’s real-world status.

-- Contact Form 7’s native validator uses a simple regex that only checks for digits and a few symbols.
-It cannot confirm if a number is real, active, or reachable, so throw-away or mistyped numbers still pass.
+- Contact Form 7’s native validator relies on a simple pattern match that cannot confirm if a number is real or active, so incorrect numbers still pass.

-Once you understand Abstract’s capabilities, you can add its phone number validation API to your project with ease.
+Once you know Abstract’s capabilities, you can add its phone number validation to your project with ease.
+For a WordPress site that uses Contact Form 7, the process involves a few direct steps.

-- First, sign up at Abstract API, create a Phone Validation project, and copy your API key.
+- Sign up at Abstract, create a Phone Validation project, and copy your API key.

-- Ensure Contact Form 7 is active in WordPress, then open your theme’s functions.php file.
+- Ensure Contact Form 7 is active in WordPress and open your theme’s functions.php file.

-- Add a required telephone field to your form, like this: [tel* user_phone].
+- Add a required telephone field, such as [tel* user_phone], to your form.

 add_filter( 'wpcf7_validate_tel*', 'cf7_abstract_phone_validate', 10, 2 );